 Rating Country

-Strong 78.5 ROK (South Korea)

-77 Australia
+Very Strong 81 Australia

+Strong 78 Japan

-77 New Zealand
+76 New Zealand

-76 Japan

-66 Fiji

-62 Timor Leste
+74 ROK (South Korea)

+64 Timor-Leste

-Fair 58 Indonesia
+Fair 58 Mongolia

+57 Fiji

+56.5 Indonesia

 55 Malaysia

-51 Singapore
+50 Singapore

-46 The Philippines
+45 The Philippines

-45 Cambodia

-41.5 Thailand
+43 Thailand

+41 Cambodia

+Weak 39 Solomon Islands

-41 Papua New Guinea
+35 Papua New Guinea

-40 Solomon Islands

-Weak 31 Vietnam

-28 China
+28.5 China

+28.5 Vietnam

-23.5 Brunei
+23 Brunei Darussalam

-Very weak 18 Laos
+Very Weak 15.5 Laos

 6.5 Myanmar

-0 DPRK (North Korea)
+2 DPRK (North Korea)

-The Korean peninsular offers the best - and worst - examples of R2P in action.
+The Korean peninsula offers the best - and worst - examples of R2P in action.
 South Korea is one of the strongest states in implementing R2P, whilst just across the demilitarised zone, North Korea commits atrocity crimes and looks to block implementation of R2P.

-Five of the six states that have done most to implement R2P - South Korea, New Zealand, Australia, Japan and Timor Leste - are also among the region's leading advocates of the principal.
-In addition to establishing solid domestic foundations for the protection of their populations, these five have appointed a senior official to serve as National R2P Focal Point, been active in regional and global networks, and have taken steps to support implementation in practical ways.
-The sixth state in this group - Fiji - has not yet adopted several of these measures (though it has become increasingly active in the past few years), but contributes to multilateral efforts in other ways (notably through a strong contribution to peacekeeping).
+Five states that have done the most to implement R2P - Australia, Japan, New Zealand, South Korea, and Timor-Leste - are also among the region's leading advocates of the principal.
+In addition to establishing solid domestic foundations for the protection of their populations, these five have appointed a senior official to serve as National R2P Focal Point, have been active in regional and global networks, and have taken steps to support implementation in practical ways.
+The next two -Mongolia and Fiji - have not yet adopted several of these measures (though they have become increasingly active in the past few years), but contribute to multilateral efforts in other ways (notably through a strong contribution to peacekeeping).

-At the other end of the scale, two of the three states whose implementation of R2P was assessed to be very weak have ongoing episodes of atrocity crimes perpetrated by government forces.
-The DPRK's political prisons system has been judged by a UN Commission of Inquiry to constitute systematic crimes against humanity perpetrated against the North Korean people, whilst in 2017-2018 Myanmar's armed forces waged a campaign of ethnic cleansing, crimes against humanity, and possibly genocide against the country's Muslim Rohingya population.
+At the other end of the scale, two of the three states whose implementation of R2P was assessed to be Very Weak have ongoing episodes of atrocity crimes perpetrated by government forces.
+The DPRK's political prison system has been judged by a UN Commission of Inquiry to constitute systematic crimes against humanity perpetrated against the North Korean people.
+In 2017-2018 Myanmar's armed forces waged a campaign of ethnic cleansing, crimes against humanity, and genocide against the country's Muslim Rohingya population.
 At the same time, Myanmar's military has also committed atrocity crimes against other ethnic minorities, such as the Kachin.
-The third member of this group, Laos, has not recently experienced atrocity crimes but the Hmong people remain vulnerable and protections against atrocity crimes are very weak.
+The third member of this group, Laos, has not recently experienced atrocity crimes, but the Hmong people remain vulnerable and protections against atrocity crimes are very weak.
 Unsurprisingly, none of these states have been active in their support for R2P.
 Indeed, North Korea and more recently Myanmar have been active in trying to block the further development and global implementation of the principle.